Using Matchers

 Nullable

-isNull and notNull matcher can be used to a nullable object.
-Of cource, you can also use equal and notEqual to do same thing with explicit generic declartion expect<T | null>()
+isNull and notNull matchers can be used to a nullable object.
+Of course, you can also use equal and notEqual to do same thing with explicit generic declaration expect<T | null>()